-Data science Start-ups and incubators systems Machine learning Robots Design and invention Digitisation Cloud computing Process mapping Automation Innovation Document Disruption management Technology solutions
+Legal apps Data science Start-ups and incubators systems Machine learning Robots Design and invention Digitization Cloud computing Process mapping Automation Innovation Disruption Document management Technology solutions

-Theme 1: In-house legal teams' role as the architects of change
+Theme 1: In-house legal teams as the architects of change

 In-house legal teams are now more than champions of the law; there is increasing pressure for them to become enablers of change.
-Becoming more innovative and more technologically savvy can help them impact their organisations business and operations more positively.
+Becoming more innovative and more technologically savvy can help them impact their organization's business and operations more positively.

-- Where to start when implementing a technology project or solution. - Identifying good examples of how technology in the legal department provides value through cost savings, savings in terms or time or other lessons. - Finding time and budget to properly explore new solutions and ways to become more cost-effective while achieving enhanced value through the use of technology. - Understanding how innovation and technology fit together. - Identifying opportunities for implementing automation.
+- Where to start when implementing a technology project or solution. - Identifying good examples of how technology can provide value through savings in cost or time. - Finding time and budget to properly explore new solutions and ways to become more cost-effective while achieving enhanced value through the use of technology. - Understanding how innovation and technology fit together. - Identifying opportunities for implementing automation. - Finding the time to maintain new solutions once they have been implemented.

-- When costs are an issue, consider reviewing and improving existing systems and processes, rather than purchasing new technology. - Look at what your organisation's IT team already has in its stack and consider if anything can be repurposed.
-Collaborate with your law firm and ask if they can help you review and modify any existing tools. - Innovation is not an IT project it should be an evolving mindset which involves collaborating with teams across the business and law firms. - Online portals allow instant access to information for global teams and enable in-house teams and external counsel to collaborate more efficiently and effectively. - Automation frees up in-house legal teams from low value and commoditised work and allows them to focus on critical business issues.
+- When implementing new solutions, ensure that there is a clear timeline and allocation of work for maintenance and updating.
+This is as important as the timeline to implement as a solution is only successful while it is maintained. - When costs are an issue, consider reviewing and improving existing systems and processes, rather than purchasing new technology. - Look at what your organization's IT team already has in its stack and consider if anything can be repurposed.
+Collaborate with your law firm and ask if they can help you review and modify any existing tools. - Innovation is not an IT project it should be an evolving mindset which involves collaborating with teams across the business and law firms. - Online portals allow instant access to information for global teams and enable in-house teams and external counsel to collaborate more efficiently and effectively.

-- Large organisations and geographically dispersed teams are often looking to leverage the use of technology, making transition periods in mergers and acquisitions smoother. - Consider what is important vs what is urgent and make this a key item at the top of your Board's agenda. - By being openly committed to the innovation journey of the business, the board or management team can help in-house legal teams make significant advancements in this space. - Take the time to understand the role of your department.
+- Automation frees up in-house legal teams from low value and commoditized work and allows them to focus on critical business issues. - Large organizations and geographically dispersed teams are often looking to leverage the use of technology, making transition periods in mergers and acquisitions smoother. - Consider what is important vs what is urgent and make this a key item at the top of your Board's agenda. - By being openly committed to the innovation journey of the business, the board or management team can help in-house legal teams make significant advances in this space. - Take the time to understand the role of your department.
 Is it purely a legal function, or are you involved in project management or other areas of the business?
 Are there opportunities to be more involved in the business or vice-versa?